Common Scenarios for Transitioning a Private Foundation to a Donor Advised Fund

 My State Flunked Financial Literacy.
 How About Yours?

 My CFP peers must be tired of hearing me sing the praises of living in South Dakota.
 But one of them recently emailed some disturbing news.
 A recent national survey that ranked financial literacy placed South Dakota in 49th place.

 Why Your Financial Planner Needs a Financial Planner

 I would be very concerned if my financial planner didn’t have their own planner.
 Research shows that financial planning results in increased emotional and financial wellbeing, even for clients who are planners themselves.
 Use our Premium membership to add your logo to this article and send it to your clients and prospects.

 BNY Mellon Wealth Management released its inaugural Charitable Giving Study a couple of weeks ago.
 It was a survey of 200 people with at least $5 million in AUM.
 It painted a vivid picture of high-net-worth investors’ behaviors, attitudes and experiences towards charitable giving.
 Some of the key findings included that only 56% had a charitable giving strategy, and that the top motivators for giving were personal satisfaction and connections.
 Here to discuss the findings of that study in Crystal Thompkins.

-We've updated our monthly workforce analysis to include the latest Employment Report for December.
-The unemployment rate dropped to 3.9%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) came in at 199K.
+We've updated our monthly workforce analysis to include the latest Employment Report for May.
+The unemployment rate remained at 3.6%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) came in at 390K.